Alternate names: Lida [Rus - Лида,

 from the trip.

-- Miriam Brsyk nee Miasnik is an artist and author of a memoir: "Amidst the Shadows of the Trees: A Holocaust Child's Survival in the Partisans" (2007).
-She has recorded a testimony.
+- Miriam Brysk nee Miasnik is an artist and author of a memoir: "Amidst the Shadows of the Trees: A Holocaust Child's Survival in the Partisans" (2007).
+She has recorded a testimony,

 - Ticket for a Lieder